 Does not comply

-1.3 The statement demonstrates sensitivity towards diversity in its commitment to the educational students for a health professional career. •
+The statement demonstrates sensitivity towards diversity in its commitment to the educational p students for a health professional career. •

 Exceeds compliance

 Complies

 Partially complies

 Does not comply

-1.4 Goals and objectives are compatible with the objectives of pharmaceutical education, in keepir pharmacy practice, as defined by the South African ng with the scope of
+Goals and objectives are compatible with the general and specific objectives of pharmaceutical education, in keeping with the scope of pharmacy practice, as defined by the South African Pharmacy Council.

 Exceeds compliance

 Complies

 Partially complies

 Does not comply

-1.5 The established goals and objectives set forth the the Faculty/School/Department. detailed intentions of
+The established goals and objectives set forth the detailed the Faculty/School/Department. etailed intentions of

 Exceeds compliance

 Complies

 Partially complies

 Does not comply

-C. Comments and information provided by the Sci hool